Jessie Ware Album Reviews

 2012, 8.5/10

-The singles are generally great – ‘Running’ mixes a driving bass pulse with a great guitar riff, while Ware gently navigates the pretty melody of ‘110%’.
-Later singles are even better – ‘Wildest Moments’ is the record’s most memorable tune, and ‘Night Light’ has a lovely cello part and its memorable chorus evokes the 1980s.
+The singles are impressive.
+‘Running’ mixes a driving bass pulse with a great guitar riff, while Ware gently navigates the pretty melody of ‘110%’.
+The subsequent singles are even better – ‘Wildest Moments’ is the record’s most memorable tune, and ‘Night Light’ has a lovely cello part and its memorable chorus evokes the 1980s.
 The best deep cut is ‘Taking In Water’, about Ware’s relationship with her brother, with a gorgeous middle eight and pre-chorus.

-Devotion is a very accomplished debut from Ware, overshadowing her next two releases.
+Devotion is a very accomplished debut from Ware, so much so that it overshadows her next two releases.

 Tough Love